 The name 'Iskanderkul' means 'Alexander's Lake' © Pavel Svoboda Photography, Shutterstock

 If you stare into the waters of the lake here at midnight, you’ll see Alexander the Great, resplendent in golden armour, ride forth on the back of his horse, Bucephalus.
 Or so the locals say.
 (For those whose Persian is a little rusty, Iskanderkul means ‘Alexander’s Lake’.)
-Most visitors might be a little sceptical, but doesn’t stop most looking out into the inky blackness just in case.
+Most visitors to Tajikistan might be a little sceptical, but doesn’t stop most looking out into the inky blackness just in case.
 Conversely, during the new moon if the sky is cloudless, it shimmers with flickering stars.
 Just another reason to stay up past bedtime.
 The water is an amazingly bright shade of turquoise, and with the snow-capped mountains in the background it looks picturesque from any angle.

 Lake Kivu is the largest freshwater body in Rwanda © Ariadne Van Zandbergen, Africa Image Library

-Sharing a border with the DRC, the 2,370km² Lake Kivu is the country’s largest freshwater body, one of a string of mountain-ringed ‘inland seas’ that submerge much of the Albertine Rift floor as it runs southward from Sudan to Zambia.
+Sharing a border with the DRC, this 2,370km² lake is the country’s largest freshwater body, one of a string of mountain-ringed ‘inland seas’ that submerge much of the Albertine Rift floor as it runs southward from Sudan to Zambia.
 It is a very beautiful lake, hemmed in by steeply terraced escarpments containing several peaks of 2,800m or higher, including the smoking outline of volcanic Nyiragongo in the far north, and it has long served as a popular weekend getaway for residents of this otherwise landlocked country.

 Lago Niassa (Lake Malawi), Malawi

 Spanning across both Malawi and Mozambique, Lago Niassa is the third-largest lake on the continent © Ariadne Van Zandbergen, Africa Image Library